 If the loved-one in question lives at the address insured, you'll probably want to declare it anyway so it's covered while they're living there.
 Examples of common high-value gifts include:

 Even if you’re not spending that much, you may also want the item insured.
 Some policies cover personal possessions you wear or carry about your person (including jewellery and watches usually up to £1,000), even while you’re away from the house.
 And until you physically give the gift to the recipient, it counts as a personal possession of your own.

 Admiral Platinum policies provide £2,000 personal possessions cover as standard – and there's the option to extend this to £10,000.

 Celebrations mean friends and family, and if you’ve got people staying for a few days their possessions may be insured too.
-You’ll need to check this with your insurer, but Admiral Gold and Admiral Platinum contents insurance policies cover up to £1,000 as standard.
+You’ll need to check this with your insurer, but Admiral Gold and Admiral Platinum Contents Insurance covers up to £1,000 as standard.

 The deep-freezer is a great way to save money at celebration times, especially if you’ve managed to buy up party foods and joints of meat when they’re on offer.

 Many policies protect the contents of your freezer, including every Admiral Contents Insurance policy.
 The amount covered varies depending on what policy you’ve purchased, and is outlined in your documents.

 Gifts of cash